operator-framework/operator-registry/README.md

 # Using the catalog with Operator Lifecycle Manager

-To add a catalog packaged with `operator-registry` to your cluster for use with [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) (OLM) create a `CatalogSource` referencing the image you created and pushed aboved:
+To add a catalog packaged with `operator-registry` to your cluster for use with [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) (OLM) create a `CatalogSource` referencing the image you created and pushed above:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1